CHPGenetics/COMPOSITE/README.md

 ### Option 1: Cloud-based web app

-Users may directly upload the data files to [COMPOSITE cloud-based app](https://shiny.crc.pitt.edu/shinyproj_composite/).
+Users may directly upload the data files to the [COMPOSITE cloud-based app](https://shiny.crc.pitt.edu/shinyproj_composite/).
 The results will be sent to the provided email address as a .csv file.